Oral Care for Teens and Adolescents

-Dentistry for Teens
+Dentistry for Teens in Salem OR

 There is evidence that demonstrates how periodontal disease may increase during adolescence due to lack of motivation to practice oral hygiene.
 Children who maintain good oral health habits up until the teen years are more likely to continue brushing and flossing than children who were not taught proper oral care.